• Skip to primary navigation

 CONS:

-• Does makes some noise but it’s not nearly as loud as the Blendtec blender
+• Does make some noise, but it’s not nearly as loud as the Blendtec blender

 • Still need to soak almonds for optimal blending